 Additional School Information

 Caper Fear also offers small business seminars and professional development training.
 Furthermore, Adult Basic Education (ABE) courses are available to anyone looking to strengthen their reading, writing and math skills.
 Individuals interested in pursuing a GED have only to contact the ABE program to enroll.
 Also English as a Second Language (ESL) courses are offered to those individuals in need of improving their basic English skills.
 Community colleges do not solely exist to produce college-ready students, but also to serve the community at large.
-Hence, individuals, no matter what stage of their career or life aspirations they consider themselves, can find something at Cape Fear that suits their needs.
+Hence, individuals, no matter what stage of their career or life aspirations they consider themselves, can find something here that suits their needs.

-This website and associated pages are not associated with, endorsed by, or sponsored by Cape Fear Community College.
 StateUniversity.com has no official or unofficial affiliation with Cape Fear Community College.